 CMOs Are Busy

-We couldn’t possibly capture every unique marketing scenario or business challenge so we distilled it down to just 4 questions that every CMO should ask her/his digital marketing partner.
+We couldn’t possibly capture every unique marketing scenario or business challenge so we distilled it down to just 4 things to look for in a digital agency partner.

 - How are you helping us meet our quarterly business goals?